Frank Polizzi

-Francesco "Frank" Polizzi (July 11, 1936 - December 24, 2001) was a New Jersey mobster and captain in the DeCavalcante crime family.
+Francesco "Frank" Polizzi (July 11, 1936 - December 24, 2001) was a New Jersey mobster and caporegime in the DeCavalcante crime family.

 DeCavalcante family

 A reputed drug dealer in the Northern New Jersey area, US law enforcement reportedly associated Polizzi with the DeCavalcante crime family in the late 1950s, and later ranked him as a soldier for reputed Boss Nicholas "Nick" Delmore, in Sam DeCavalcante's crew.
 Involved in loansharking, extortion, illegal gambling and especially narcotics activities, Polizzi continued to operate in the Newark faction of the family throughout the 1960s, but as Sam DeCavalcante took over the family in 1965, Polizzi was passed over of being promoted, as Giovanni "John the Eagle" Riggi was made captain of DeCavalcante's crew.
 Later, DeCavalcante was indicted with over 50 of his associates, including Polizzi, and sentenced to five years in prison, however, with his release in the early 1970s, Riggi had taken over the family and DeCavalcante himself had relocated to Florida.
 Polizzi continued to operate only as a soldier.